Criminal Behaviour Orders

 Liaison with other agencies as to the progress and result of an application is important.
 Where possible the person who has prepared the application (police or local authority) should attend court to assist the prosecution advocate, even if there is a prospect of the case being adjourned.
 This will allow all parties involved to be aware of orders made for enforcement purposes, and also assist victims and witnesses being kept aware of the progress of the case.
 In the event of the defendant not being convicted for any reason, there is no power for the court to impose a CBO.
 The party that prepared the application should be advised of the outcome as soon as possible so that alternative anti-social behaviour tools can be considered.
 Care should be taken to not mislead the defendant that these tools may not be used.

-There will be a small number of occasions when it will be appropriate to use a CBO in connection with domestic violence cases.
-But where there is a named victim and the offence is one which falls within the broad definition of being a domestic incident, an application for a restraining order is more appropriate and can be made on acquittal as well as conviction.
-Restraining orders are intended to provide protection for an individual.
+Where there is a named victim and the offence is one which falls within the broad definition of domestic abuse, an application for a restraining order is usually more appropriate than a CBO and it can also be made on acquittal as well as conviction.
+A CBO may however, in a small number of cases, be appropriate taking into account the specific facts of a particular case.

 An increasing number of incidents of anti-social behaviour are targeted at particular individuals, rather than neighbourhoods.
 Such incidents may appear minor but the impact on the victim and their families may be devastating and life changing.
 Hate crime can also have a negative impact on cohesion and integration in communities if incidents are not dealt with quickly and effectively.